MazinLab/FROST/README.md

 **Phase 4 — Cycle ³He:** Turns off 3-pump (Output 2 → 0%), opens 3-switch (Output 4 → 40%).
 Output 3 (4-switch) continues to be regulated in the 20–22K range as in Phase 3.
 No other adjustments are made.
 Exits when 3-head sustains below 350mK for 5 minutes.

 **Phase 5 — Running:** Output 3 (4-switch) continues to be regulated in the 20–22K range.
 All other outputs are held at their Phase 4 exit values.
 Monitors every 5 minutes.
-Exits and alerts when ⁴He is exhausted (4-head > 3K and rising at > 0.01 K/min).
+When ⁴He is exhausted (4-head > 3K and rising at > 0.01 K/min), Outputs 3 and 4 are zeroed (closing both heat switches) and the run is complete.
 Typical hold time: ~36 hours.

 ### Safety limits